 Bicycling and walking is a critical component of reducing single-occupancy vehicle usage and is a sustainable mode to commute to work.
 C/CAG, the cities/towns, and the County are active in implementing the vision for more bicycling and walking infrastructure in San Mateo County.
-The San Mateo County Comprehensive Bicycle and Pedestrian Plan was recently updated in 2021 and adopted by the C/CAG Board at their June 2021 meeting.
+The San Mateo County Comprehensive Bicycle and Pedestrian Plan was updated in 2021 and adopted by the C/CAG Board at their June 2021 meeting.
 The updated plan proposes 250 miles of bicycle projects and pedestrian projects that address gaps to transit, between jurisdictions, or are within pedestrian priority areas.
-In addition to the C/CAG plan, many cities/towns in San Mateo County have their own bicycle/pedestrian plans.
-At the time of writing (September 2021), 13 of the 20 cities/towns in San Mateo County have an adopted bicycle, pedestrian, or active transportation plan, plus the unincorporated County.
-Three more are under development.
+In addition to the C/CAG plan, at least 13 cities/towns in San Mateo County have their own bicycle/pedestrian plans.